subquery/cosmos-subql-starter/Evmos/evmos-testnet-starter/README.md

-# SubQuery - Starter Package for Cosmos/Osmosis
+# SubQuery - Starter Package for Cosmos Zone Evmos

-A basic Cosmos example project with an event and message handler.
+A basic Evmos (based on Fetch.ai) example project that indexes all Evmos transfers event with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-**This Cosmos Example Project indexes all swaps on Osmosis' on chain DEX**.

 ## Preparation